b-lukaszuk/BS_wJ_eng/contents/overpayment.md

 ```

 The function accepts (among others) `curPrincipal`, `installment` and
 `overpayment` and does a payment for a single month.
-To that end first we
+To that end, first we
 subtract `overpayment` from `curPrincipal` to get `newPrincipal`.
 We use
 `newPrincipal` to calculate the amount of money paid this month as interest
 (`interestPaid`).
-Then, we get estimate which part of the principal we paid in
+Then, we estimate which part of the principal we paid in
 our installment (`principalPaid`).
 Finally, we return a tuple with 3 values: 1)
-remaining principal (after the payment), 2) principal paid this month (from
+the remaining principal (after the payment), 2) principal paid this month (from
 `installment` and `overpayment`), and 3) interest paid (from `installment`).
 The
 remaining principal is `newPrincipal - principalPaid`.
 The principal that we
 paid off this month is `principalPaid` (as part of the installment) and